christophgil/bash_return/README.md

-This Bash extension has been developed because the standard way of returning results from script functions may  cause poor performance of scripts.
+This Bash extension has been developed because the standard way of returning results from script functions often leads to poor performance of scripts.
 This well known limitation has been discussed extensively.
 See  [Details](./motivation.md).

 # Installation